View on GitHub

 ScubaGear Configuration File

-Most of the Invoke-SCuBA cmdlet parameters can be placed into a configuration file in order to make execution easier.
-The path of the file is specified by the -ConfigFilePath parameter, and it contents can be formatted as YAML or JSON.
+ScubaGear allows users to specify most of the Invoke-SCuBA cmdlet parameters in a configuration file.
+The path of the file is specified by the -ConfigFilePath parameter, and its contents can be formatted as YAML or JSON.
+Important details about executing ScubaGear with a configuration file are listed below.

 Sample Configuration Files

 Sample config files are available in the repo.
-Four of these sample config files are explained in more detail in the sections below.
+Several of these sample config files are explained in more detail in the sections below.

 Basic Use